ONSdigital/ons-python-template/README.md

 - **[Security Alerts](https://github.com/ONSdigital/ons-template/wiki/6.2-Security)**: Make use of Secret scanning and Push protection.
 Dependabot alerts will be enabled by default when using this template.

-If you answered `Yes` to the `set_up_git_repo` question, then these settings would have been automatically configured for you.
+If you answered `Yes` to the `Do you want to set up the git repository?` question, then these settings would have been automatically configured for you.
 However, it is recommended to review these settings to ensure they meet your requirements.

 #### 3. MegaLinter